Laboratory of genetically encoded molecular tools

 Also, Laboratory collaborates with Institute of Biomedical Technologies (Nizhny Novgorod Medical State Academy) on novel methods of super-resolution fluorescence microscopy and on fluorescence imaging of mouse tumor models; Laboratory of Physical Biochemistry (A.N.
 Bach Institute of Biochemistry) on fluorescence lifetime imaging microscopy of biological models; Kyril Solntsev (Georgia Institute of Technology, Atlanta, GA) on ultrafast spectroscopy of fluorescent proteins; laboratory of Anna Krylov (University of Southern California, Los Angeles, CA) on studying physic-chemical processes in fluorescent proteins; laboratory of Vladislav Verkhusha (Albert Einstein College of Medicine, Bronx, NY) on development of novel fluorescent proteins; laboratory of Jens Meiler (Vanderbilt University, Nashville, TN) on computer modeling of fluorescent proteins.

-Laboratory was separated in 2009 from Laboratory of Molecular Technologies for Biology and Medicine headed by Sergey Lukyanov; our team is working with fluorescent proteins since 1999.
+Laboratory (Laboratory of Biophotonics in 2009-2020) was established in 2009 by branching out of the Laboratory of Molecular Technologies for Biology and Medicine headed by Sergey Lukyanov; our team is working with fluorescent proteins since 1999.

 Novel fluorescent proteins